Gorgeous Floating Thing

 A three hour ideation session and some rough weight-to-lift calculations led us to the concept of a giant jellyfish blimp with mechanically pulsating tentacles.

-From there, we successfully tested techniques for sealing mylar to make a durable custom balloon, stress-tested it, and built a wooden jig to manufacture tentacles quickly and consistently.
+From there, we tested techniques for sealing mylar (aka emergency hypothermia blankets purchased at our local camping store) to make a durable custom balloon, stress-tested it, and built a wooden jig to manufacture tentacles quickly and consistently.